niczem/trawler/docs/README.template.md

 ![Node.js Package](https://github.com/niczem/trawler/workflows/Node.js%20Package/badge.svg)

 ## Datasources

 Curently the following datasources are implemented:

 INCLUDE_DATASOURCES_STRING

+### Create your own datasource
+    - copy template dir in ./jobs
+    - define fields in fields.js which are needed to start the job
+    - a job can output one or multiple files
+    - no directories should be used, please use archives
+    - use job_id.ext (eg job_id.json) as filename

 ## Features
 - simple configuration of actions/datasources, also from 3rd party modules/repos